sarit-radak/variable_extract/README.md

 For QC purposes, the code also keeps track of the number of reads that it successfully processes.

+I've included additional scripts that calculate the frequency of each unique sequence (rank_variable.py), the amino acid frequencies at each position (calc_freq.py), and the fold-change in frequencies between two libraries (calc_fc.py)

 ### Environment

 Everything happens in a single project directory.
 The following subdirectories are used to keep all of the files organized.